Helpful context:

 Comments: Explain Why, Not What

-# Bad: restates the code
+# Bad: restates what the code already shows

 i += 1 # increment i by 1

-# Good: explains the non-obvious reason
+# Good: explains a non-obvious business rule

 for row in csv_rows[1:]: